-On Tuesday 22nd January, Frog kicked off the year with our first event – a lunch co-hosted in our offices alongside Innovate Finance, the membership association representing UK’s FinTech community.
+Frog kicked off 2019 with a lunch co-hosted in our offices alongside Innovate Finance, the membership association representing UK’s FinTech community.
 The event was centered around the fundraising challenges companies face as they scale towards Series B and beyond and, more specifically, how these differ from earlier rounds.

 We were joined by several CEOs from some of the UK’s most exciting FinTech companies, including Abe Smith, who successfully led Dealflo past Series B and through to an eventual exit last year.
 Given the quality of the questions and thoughts raised, we thought we would jot down some of the key takeaways from the afternoon.